Introduction and acceptance of terms

 b.
 You must register online to participate in the Event.

 c.
-If you are 15 or under, your registration and participation is subject to parental consent (see below).
+If you are 15 or under, your registration and participation is subject to parental or guardian consent (see below).

 2. Are you 15 or under?